JeffreyRiggle/my-site/content/blog/tcp/index.md

 | ESTABLISHED | <-- | <SEQ=300><ACK=101><CTL=SYN,ACK> | <-- | SYN-RECEIVED |
 | | In transit | <SEQ=101><ACK=301><CTL=ACK> | --> | ESTABLISHED |

-* Three-way handshake can recover from duplicate messages by using the reset (RST) function.
+The three way handshake allows for recovery from duplicate messages by using the reset function.
-* half-open connections are connections in which one of the TCPs has closed or aborted the connection from its end without the knowledge of the other TCP.
-This can also happen if the connection has become desynchronized.

 ##### Recovery from a crash (half-open)
 | TCP A | TCP A Direction | Data | TCP B Direction | TCP B |